 This is a picture of the class being taught by Andrew, a computer science student at Ndejje University Kampala.

-Unfortunately, we still lack some computers at the moment, so that two children always have to share one computer.
+Unfortunately, we still lack some computers at the moment, so that two children have to share one computer.
 This means that during the tests they always have to wait until someone else is finished.
-We hope to attain more laptops in the future so that each child can use their own computer during lessons.
+We hope to aquire more laptops in the future so that each child can use their own computer during lessons.

 An additional challenge is the lack of time.
 One appointment a week is not enough to teach them everything we have planned.
 In order to counteract this, we want to offer extra hours during the holidays.